Current Problems with Dam Rehabilitation

 7. Sensible Debris Control

-Dams intermittently serve as debris collection centers for marked environmental protection endeavors and the confinement of hazardous waste and detrimental sediments.
+Dams intermittently serve as debris collection centers for environmental protection endeavors and the confinement of hazardous waste and detrimental sediments.

 Check the Condition of Your Dam with Shield